Magdagasikara/Lab1-WebAPI_Db_Resto/README.md

 kolla igen
 - IActionResult vs ActionResult
+- mapping profile o jwt services, separat?
+- from a service, address other repos or services? (apart from the one that belongs to that service)

 egentligen varje add/delete/update booking borde uppdatera tabell med antalet lediga platser per halvtimme som ligger tillgänglig i frontend